-My approach is grounded in the person-centred tradition, which means I trust in your inner sense of what needs attention.
-You set the pace, and together we follow what feels most alive or meaningful for you in each session.
-I won’t diagnose or analyse you—but I will listen closely, with care, curiosity, and emotional attunement.
+My work is grounded in the person-centred tradition.
+That means I trust your inner sense of what needs attention, even when it feels unclear at first.
+You set the pace and we follow what feels most alive or meaningful from week to week.
+I listen closely with care, curiosity, and emotional attunement, and I take seriously whatever you bring, including the parts that feel messy or intense.

 I’m a person-centred psychotherapist with experience supporting people from many different backgrounds as they navigate life’s challenges—whether that means feeling lost, overwhelmed, stuck, or simply unsure about what’s next.